Alrafikri/ELT-HR-Analytics/README.md

       schema: dev
 ```

 This file is essential for connecting your DBT models to the PostgreSQL Data Warehouse.
 Additionally, a custom macro `get_custom_schema` is provided in the `macros/` directory to allow DBT to use a custom schema for prod configurations (target: prod).
+You can find the full guide here: [DBT Custom Schema Guide](https://docs.getdbt.com/docs/build/custom-schemas#a-built-in-alternative-pattern-for-generating-schema-names)

 ```
 {% macro generate_schema_name(custom_schema_name, node) -%}